 Why?
 Knowledgeable, responsive, and reflective educators are essential to high quality programs that continuously improve and create contexts that are meaningful for the children and families/caregivers they serve.
-(HDLH p.
-11)
+(HDLH pg.11)

+Approach Characteristic Baseline Emerging Progressing Practicing

+Rarely Sometimes Usually Almost

+always

-Approach Characteristic Baseline Emerging Progressing Practicing Rarely Sometimes Usually Almost always The Educator listens to the child in order to develop as an educator.
+The Educator listens to the child in

+order to develop as an educator.

 The educator has become a

 reflective practitioner when they

 document meaningful

 actions/events, explain why they are

 important, and push themselves and

 others to continue thinking about

 these experiences.

 The educator is continuously

 engaged in reflective practice -

 thinking about or reflecting on what

 they do for the purpose of personal

 learning and development.
 For

 example, their questions and those

 of others are seen as are

 opportunities for reflection and

 articulation on their depth of

 implementation:

-When are this child's
+When are the child's

-strengths and competencies
+strengths and competencies evident?

-evident?
+• Mhot is this shild this is -2

-• What is this child thinking?
+What is this child thinking?

 How is engagement with the

 child/parent measured?

 Why are collaborative

 relationships developing

 between peers?

 The educator uses the making of a

 documentation panel to enhance

 reflective thinking as they must

 analyze, interpret and synthesize

 the documentation, revisit their

 observations of children's learning

 processes, and acknowledge how

 their own questioning strategies

 created responses in the children.

 The educator has engaged in critical

 reflection about how their view of

-children is evident in correcting and
+the children is evident when

-directing.
+correcting and directing.

 The educator collaborates with

 others in observing, monitoring, and

 assessing the child's experiences to

 understand the child's meaning,

-analorotaria tric onna o meaning) l l

-thinking and faaling

 thinking, and feeling.

 The educator uses pedagogical

 documentation to obtain viewpoints

 from each other for self and group

 reflection and to stimulate

 professional development among

 peers.

 The educator uses pedagogical

 documentation as a tool for

 research, reflection, collaboration

 and decision making.

-The educator observes children to

-create developmental assessment to

-see what children are working

-towards

 The educator engages in critical

 reflection and discussion with others

 about pedagogy and practice to

 support continuous professional

 learning and growth.

+The Educator engages in critical

+reflection using the Storypark

+community.